ChriSKate2152/lainlys-notes/README.md

 * Ability to set multiple role IDs.
 * Added support for multi-notes per UserID
 * Added command to delete a single note or all notes per UserID
+* Adjusted bot to work with Discord 2.3.2 api requirements

 Now supports multiple notes per user, with details like creator, timestamps, and multiple staff roles.